xahidbuffon/RoboChatGest/README.md

 ### Testing the RoboChatGest
-In RoboChatGest, the sequence of hand gestures are used to generate instructions for:
+In RoboChatGest, a sequence of hand gestures is used to generate instructions for:
 - Task switching: STOP current task and SWITCH to another (predefined) task
 - Parameter reconfiguration: CONTD. current program, but UPDATE values of a (predefined) parameter